Slogue242/securityM365/README.md

   - This is a collection of advanced hunting queries that you may find helpful.
 (Please note Advanced Hunting Requires Defender For EndPoint Plan 2)

 3. IntuneAutoConfig

+  - CreateGroups.ps1
+    - I like to create two groups when starting a Intune deployment, a standard Intune security group and a security group for testing purposes.
+This script will create both groups for you to use later on.

   - DefaultAutoPilotProfile.txt
     - This creates creates the auto pilot profile that can be used when you are using OOBE.
       Please note in this the language is set to "en-NZ" , please change this to whichever your preferred language is.
 The next thing is setting the device name.
 This is currently set to set the device name to "SPL-%SERIAL%".
 You can change this to however you would like your naming convention to be.